jimasuen/lnbits-lightning-lnurl/README.md

     `amount` = amount to be paid; specified in millisats (sats to be paid * 1000)

-    `comment` = transaction note that will appear in receiver's lightning wallet
+    `comment` = transaction note that will appear in receiver's lightning wallet (write what you want)

-    `description` = memo that will appear in your LNbits wallet
+    `description` = memo that will appear in your LNbits wallet (write what you want)